Category: World News

 On Saturday, U.S. forces quickly raided Venezuela’s capital and arrested President Nicolás Maduro.
 They sent him to the United States to face drug-related charges.

-After Maduro’s capture, former President Trump said he expects major U.S. oil companies to invest billions to increase Venezuela’s oil production.
+After Maduro’s capture, U.S. President Trump said he expects major U.S. oil companies to invest billions to increase Venezuela’s oil production.
 Production has dropped to about one-third of its best level over the past twenty years because of low investment and sanctions.

 However, experts note that these plans may face challenges due to poor infrastructure and uncertainty about Venezuela’s political future, legal situation, and U.S. policies.
 Currently, Chevron is the only major American oil company working in Venezuela’s oil fields.
 ExxonMobil and ConocoPhillips had successful operations in the country until former President Hugo Chávez took over their projects.